More than half of the world's population will be overweight by 2035, says report

 https://t.co/6FfYiCmSPO pic.twitter.com/nrIol1z0Xr

-According to these data, it is estimated that in 2020 2,6 billion people fell into these categories, which represents approximately 38% of the world population.
+According to the data, it is estimated that in 2020, 2.6 billion people fell into these categories, which represents approximately 38% of the world population.

-The launch of the Atlas report, where the World Obesity Federation and its partners will lead calls for a strong international response, will be marked by a high-level political event: “Changing Perspectives and Advancing National Action,” taking place on Monday March 6, 2023 at 13:00 CET (12:00 GMT).
+The launch of the Atlas report, where the World Obesity Federation and its partners will lead calls for a strong international response, is being billed as a high-level political event: "Changing Perspectives and Advancing National Action.”
+It will take place on Monday March 6, 2023 at 13:00 CET (7:00 a.m.
+ET).

 LEAVE A COMMENT: